 Rail use declined with the advent of the automobile, and the Great Depression took its toll on agriculture export and tourism.
 Logging kept the economy vital until the 1970s.

-With a population just under 3000, Estacada is committed to sustainable economic growth while protecting its small town appeal and values.
+With a population of 3367 and growing, Estacada is committed to sustainable economic growth while protecting its small town appeal and values.
 In the past decade Estacada has revitalized its downtown core, expanded industrial business parks, increased family wage manufacturing jobs and established itself as a tourist destination in its own right.

 Estacada offers a unique blend of history, culture and recreation.
 It is home to hundreds of artists, musicians and writers.
 With more than 20 large scale, full color murals that capture and celebrate Estacada’s rich heritage, the town is literally and outdoor gallery.
 Even the bike racks are works of art in Estacada.

 Estacada sits on the bank of the wild and scenic Clackamas River and at the base of the majestic Mt.
 Hood National Forest.
 With more than a million acres of untamed wilderness, literally in our backyard, the area attracts thousands of visitors and outdoor recreationists each year.